So when Butler and Virginia Commonwealth meet in the Final Four, what will they do? Compare slingshots?

 The beautiful thing is that we have a made-for-TV, good-vs.-evil special coming up in the title game.
 VCU-Kentucky?
 Butler-Connecticut?
 Any matchup will work.
 Again: It doesn't matter if it's totally fair.
 And of course, this assumes that Butler and VCU do everything by the book.
 (I have no idea if they do or not.
 That's the point.
 Cheating happens in the smaller conferences, too, but we assume it doesn't.)

 Will the best team in the country emerge from this Final Four?
 Nah, I doubt it.
-And this brings up a salient question: Do we really
+And this brings up a salient question: Do we really want a system that determines the best team in a sport?

 I mean, we say we do.
 It sounds good.
 But let's face it: This isn't the situation in Libya or your uncle's heart surgery.
 We're not all that concerned about right and wrong or the perfect outcome.
 We want to be entertained.
 The NCAA tournament is not about rewarding the best team in the country.
 It's about rewarding the best team in the tournament.
 And I suspect most of us prefer it that way.